Realising you have a problem with alcohol is the first big step to getting help.

 You should get advice about this and about any medicine you may need to do this safely.

 The sorts of withdrawal symptoms that suggest you may need medicine include:

 Cutting down or stopping drinking is usually just the beginning, and most people will need some degree of help or a long-term plan to stay in control or completely alcohol free.

 Getting the right support can be crucial to maintaining control in the future.
 Only relying on family, friends or carers for this often is not enough.

-Ask your GP or alcohol service about what longer term support is available in your area.
+Ask a GP or alcohol service about what longer-term support is available in your area.

 Self-help or mutual aid groups (groups such as AA or SMART Recovery groups) are accessible in most areas.

 - Drinkline is the national alcohol helpline.
 If you're worried about your own or someone else's drinking, you can call this free helpline in complete confidence.
 Call 0300 123 1110 (weekdays 9am to 8pm, weekends 11am to 4pm).